 EAN-13 is a linear barcode type most commonly used outside America, particularly in European countries.
 EAN-13 is an abbreviation for European Article Number which is now called International Article Number.
 EAN-13 contains 13 consecutive and fixed digits in total.
 The first 2, 3 digits of the EAN-13 code represent the country code next 9, 10 digits represent the manufacturer code and the product code while the last digits are the checksum digits.
 The total 13 digits of the EAN-13 barcode are divided into two equal parts of 12 digits by a guard bar in the center.

 International Article Numbering Association has designed this EAN-13 barcode type and most of the European countries are using this barcode type.
 GSI is an international organization for standards.
-This organization defined the standard for EAN13; however, this type is not used in USA.
-Initially it was developed as Universal Product Code (UPC) with twelve digits in USA but later on it evolved to 13 characters, 12 digits and 1 checksum for self-checking.
+This organization defined the standard for EAN13; however, this type is not used in the USA.
+Initially, it was developed as Universal Product Code (UPC) with twelve digits in the USA but later on it evolved to 13 characters, 12 digits, and 1 checksum for self-checking.

 Barcodes were under the control of the Uniform Product Code Council (UPCC) which was formed in 1973.
 The following year, 1974, the first live scan was done on a 10-pack of gum in a supermarket in Ohio.
 The gum had the UPC barcode with a numbering system which is now commonly seen on many products.

 George Laurer was the one who originally created the 12 digit UPC system in the 1970s establishing the barcode system we have today.
 UPC barcodes typically work with 2 different parities each with 6 digits, a left side odd parity, and a right side even parity.
 However, when Europeans adopted his system, they also added an additional left-even parity which was to be used on a selection of the left-hand side digits.